-2.3.1 The roles of the Chairman and President shall be separate to foster an appropriate balance of power, increase in accountability and better capacity for independent decision-making by the Board.
+- 2.3.1 The roles of the Chairman and President shall be separate to foster an appropriate balance of power, increase in accountability and better capacity for independent decision-making by the Board. - 2.3.2 Management shall provide all members of the Board of Directors or its committees with complete, accurate, and timely information about the matters to be taken in their meeting.
+Furthermore, directors, either individually or as the Board, in furtherance of their duties and responsibilities, should have access to independent professional advice at the Corporation's expense.

-- 2.3.2 Management shall provide all members of the Board of Directors or its committees with complete, accurate, and timely information about the matters to be taken in their meeting.
-Furthermore, directors, either individually or as the Board, in furtherance of their duties and responsibilities, should have access to independent professional advice at the Corporation's expense. - 2.3.3 Management shall formulate rules and procedures to assist the Board or any of its committees to discharge their respective functions and responsibilities and ensure compliance with laws, rules and regulations. - 2.3.4 Management should formulate, under the supervision of the Audit Committee, the rules and procedures on financial reporting and internal control in accordance with the following guidelines: - (a) The extent of responsibility in the preparation of the financial statements, with the corresponding delineation of the responsibilities that pertain to the external auditor, should be clearly explained. - (b) An effective system of internal control that will ensure the integrity of the financial reports and protection of the assets of the Corporation for the benefit of all stockholders and other stakeholders should be maintained. - (c) On the basis of the approved audit plans, internal audit examinations should cover, at the minimum, the evaluation of the adequacy and effectiveness of control that cover the Corporation's governance, operations and information systems, including reliability and integrity of financial and operational information effectiveness and efficiency of operations, protection of assets, and compliance with contracts, laws, rules and regulations. - (d) The Corporation should consistently comply with financial reporting requirements of the Commission. - (e) The external auditor should be rotated or changed every five (5) years or earlier, or the signing partner of the external auditing firm assigned to the Corporation should be changed with the same frequency.
-The Internal Auditor should submit to the Audit Committee and Management, an annual report on the Internal Audit Department's activities, responsibilities and performance relative to the audit plans and strategies as approved by the Audit Committee, as well as any control issues and other matters as may be deemed necessary or requested by the Board and Management. - (f) The Risk Department should also report significant risk exposures and such other related matters as may be deemed necessary or requested by the Board and Management.
+- 2.3.3 Management shall formulate rules and procedures to assist the Board or any of its committees to discharge their respective functions and responsibilities and ensure compliance with laws, rules and regulations. - 2.3.4 Management should formulate, under the supervision of the Audit Committee, the rules and procedures on financial reporting and internal control in accordance with the following guidelines: - (a) The extent of responsibility in the preparation of the financial statements, with the corresponding delineation of the responsibilities that pertain to the external auditor, should be clearly explained. - (b) An effective system of internal control that will ensure the integrity of the financial reports and protection of the assets of the Corporation for the benefit of all stockholders and other stakeholders should be maintained. - (c) On the basis of the approved audit plans, internal audit examinations should cover, at the minimum, the evaluation of the adequacy and effectiveness of control that cover the Corporation's governance, operations and information systems, including reliability and integrity of financial and operational information effectiveness and efficiency of operations, protection of assets, and compliance with contracts, laws, rules and regulations. - (d) The Corporation should consistently comply with financial reporting requirements of the Commission. - (e) The external auditor should be rotated or changed every five (5) years or earlier, or the signing partner of the external auditing firm assigned to the Corporation should be changed with the same frequency.
+The Internal Auditor should submit to the Audit Committee and Management, an annual report on the Internal Audit Department's activities, responsibilities and performance relative to the audit plans and strategies as approved by the Audit Committee, as well as any control issues and other matters as may be deemed necessary or requested by the Board and Management. - (f) The Risk Department should also report significant risk exposures and such other related matters as may be deemed necessary or requested by the Board and Management. - 2.3.5 The Corporation shall, at the parent level, encourage the exploration and development of businesses that increase customer value, improve customer experience and enhance its sustainable value chain.
+The Corporation shall also encourage the creation of initiatives and advocacies that reflect the Corporation's efforts to interact with communities in which it operates.